CharlesDdev/MoodFusionAIHackathon/README.md

 The frontend receives responses from both agents and dynamically updates the UI to display the meal and movie recommendations.

 ## Google Agent Development Kit (ADK) Usage
 The Google Agent Development Kit (ADK) provided the foundational tools and architectural patterns that significantly streamlined the development of our MoodFusion Recommender.

-How ADK was utilized:
+* **How ADK was utilized:**

-Modular Agent Design: The ADK encouraged the creation of distinct, independent agents (meal-agent and movie-agent).
+    * **Modular Agent Design:**The ADK encouraged the creation of distinct, independent agents (meal-agent and movie-agent).
 This modularity makes the system highly scalable, maintainable, and allows for individual agent updates or expansions without affecting the entire application.

-Generative AI Integration: The ADK provided the framework and best practices for integrating the Gemini API (via Vertex AI GenerativeModel) into our agents.
+    * **Generative AI Integration:** The ADK provided the framework and best practices for integrating the Gemini API (via Vertex AI GenerativeModel) into our agents.
 This allowed us to quickly implement sophisticated mood-to-keyword/genre inference directly within our Python services.

-Scalable Deployment: The ADK's emphasis on containerization (Docker) and serverless deployment (Google Cloud Run) was pivotal.
+    * **Scalable Deployment:** The ADK's emphasis on containerization (Docker) and serverless deployment (Google Cloud Run) was pivotal.
 This enabled us to deploy our agents as highly scalable, cost-effective microservices that can handle varying loads without manual infrastructure management.

-Secure Credential Management: The recommended use of Google Secret Manager within the ADK ecosystem ensured that our API keys were securely stored and accessed by our agents, a crucial security best practice.
+    * **Secure Credential Management:** The recommended use of Google Secret Manager within the ADK ecosystem ensured that our API keys were securely stored and accessed by our agents, a crucial security best practice.

-Rapid Prototyping & Iteration: The ADK's streamlined approach allowed for rapid development and iterative improvements, enabling us to quickly experiment with prompt engineering and API integrations to achieve precise recommendation quality.
+    * **Rapid Prototyping & Iteration:** The ADK's streamlined approach allowed for rapid development and iterative improvements, enabling us to quickly experiment with prompt engineering and API integrations to achieve precise recommendation quality.

 ## Setup & Deployment
 Follow these steps to set up and deploy your MoodFusion Recommender.

-Prerequisites
-Google Cloud Project:
+**Prerequisites**
+1. **`Google Cloud` Project:**

-Create a new Google Cloud Project or use an existing one.
+    * Create a new Google Cloud Project or use an existing one.

-Enable the following APIs:
+    * Enable the following APIs:

-Cloud Run API
+        * Cloud Run API

-Secret Manager API
+        * Secret Manager API

-Vertex AI API
+        * Vertex AI API

-Set up billing for the project.
+    * Set up billing for the project.

-Google Cloud SDK: Install and initialize the gcloud CLI tool on your local machine.
+2. **`Google Cloud SDK`:** Install and initialize the gcloud CLI tool on your local machine.

-gcloud init
+    * gcloud init

-gcloud auth login
+    * gcloud auth login

-gcloud config set project [YOUR_PROJECT_ID]
+    * gcloud config set project [YOUR_PROJECT_ID]

-Docker: Install Docker Desktop (or Docker Engine) on your local machine.
+3. **Docker:** Install Docker Desktop (or Docker Engine) on your local machine.

-Git: Install Git.
+4. **Git:** Install Git.

-API Keys:
+5. **API Keys:**

-Spoonacular API Key: Get one from Spoonacular.com.
+    * **Spoonacular API Key:** Get one from Spoonacular.com.

-TMDB API Key: Get one from TheMovieDB.org/settings/api.
+    * **TMDB API Key:** Get one from TheMovieDB.org/settings/api.

-Google Cloud Setup
+**Google Cloud Setup**
-Create Secrets in Secret Manager:
+1. **Create Secrets in Secret Manager:**

-Store your Spoonacular API key:

-echo "YOUR_SPOONACULAR_API_KEY" | gcloud secrets create spoonacular_api_key --data-file=- --project=[YOUR_PROJECT_ID]
+    * Store your Spoonacular API key: echo "YOUR_SPOONACULAR_API_KEY" | gcloud secrets create spoonacular_api_key --data-file=- --project=[YOUR_PROJECT_ID]

-Store your TMDB API key:
+    * Store your TMDB API key:
 echo "YOUR_TMDB_API_KEY" | gcloud secrets create tmdb_api_key --data-file=- --project=[YOUR_PROJECT_ID]

-Grant your Cloud Run service accounts access to these secrets.
-For each secret:

-gcloud secrets add-iam-policy-binding spoonacular_api_key \
+    * Grant your Cloud Run service accounts access to these secrets.
+For each secret: gcloud secrets add-iam-policy-binding spoonacular_api_key \
     --member="serviceAccount:[YOUR_PROJECT_NUMBER]-compute@developer.gserviceaccount.com" \
     --role="roles/secretmanager.secretAccessor" --project=[YOUR_PROJECT_ID]